get-convex/tic-tac-convex/instructions/convex_instructions.md

 This document serves as some special instructions when working with Convex.

-You should check the Best Practices doc: https://docs.convex.dev/production/best-practices/

 # Schemas

 When designing the schema please see this page on built in System fields and data types available: https://docs.convex.dev/database/types